GSA/challenges-and-prizes/_all-challenges/1102-innovative-technology-solutions-for-social-care-referrals.md

   Phase 1: Concept & Design Submission (July - December 2020)

-  * Form multi-stakeholder team, submit letter of intent and develop idea and concept designs that include data visualization methods and functional enhancements to technology platforms that connect health and social services.
+  * Form multi-stakeholder team and develop idea and concept designs that include functional enhancements, open standards, and technical specifications for enhancing health and social care integration.

-  * **Registration and Phase 1 Application due Monday, December 14, 2020.
+  * **Registration and Phase 1 Application submissions due Monday, December 14, 2020.
 See below for more information.**

   Phase 2: Proof of Concept & Demonstration (January 2021 - June 2021)